gnairooze/network/calculate-api-needed-bandwidth.md

 - load balancers may offer WAN optimization, further reducing bandwidth needs if enabled[3](https://wtit.com/wp-content/uploads/2016/10/f5-white-paper-myths-of-bandwidth-optimization-.pdf)[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).

 #### summary
 Your setup means that for every byte delivered to a client, that byte is transmitted multiple times within your internal network, once for each hop between devices.
-This can significantly increase the total network bandwidth required inside your infrastructure compared to what is delivered to clients[1](https://serverfault.com/questions/247337/proxy-bandwidth)[4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).
+This can significantly increase the total network bandwidth required inside your infrastructure compared to what is delivered to clients [1](https://serverfault.com/questions/247337/proxy-bandwidth) [4](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).